Great Lakes Aquatic Invasive Species Landing Blitz

 - Mailing address where you would like outreach materials sent

 At least 1 month in advance of the event organizers should:

 - Select a boating access site/launch ramp and get any need approvals from site manager.

-- Choose a date/s and time within the event period.
-Events can range from 1 hour on a specific day to several hours over multiple days, it is up to the organization.
+- Choose a date/s and time within the event period (Events can range from 1 hour on 1 specific date to several hours over multiple days).

-- Assemble a Landing Blitz volunteer team (3-5 people is ideal).
+- Assemble a landing blitz volunteer team (3-5 people is a good number).

-- Share information about the event via social media, local media and neighborhood groups to help promote awareness of aquatic invasive species and the clean, drain, dry message.
+- Share information about the event via social media, local media and neighborhood groups to help promote awareness.

 - Optional: Arrange for a boat wash to be present during your event.

-- Tune in to the pre-event teleconference to have questions answered and hear more about the event details.
+- Tune into the pre-event teleconference to have questions answered and hear more about the event details.
 Teleconference information will be provided to all registered hosts sometime in May.